pvdabeel/prolog/Documentation/Handbook/05-doc-proof-literals.md

 flags and retains only the **active** dependencies.
 In the example above, if `ssl` is enabled and `readline` is disabled, the model will contain `dev-libs/openssl` and `sys-libs/libedit` — the `sys-libs/readline` dependency is dropped because its USE guard is not satisfied.
-Self-references (a package listing itself as a dependency) are silently skipped.
+Same-slot self-references (a package listing itself as a build dependency in the same slot) are treated as bootstrap dependencies and checked against the VDB.
+Cross-slot self-references (same category and name but a different slot) are resolved normally as regular dependencies.

 When a choice group or constraint forces a decision, the prover may also **assume** a flag — for instance, if an `exactly_one_of` group requires at